SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

                                                     THEN <line>-col1
                                                     ELSE str ) ).

-"Getting the maximum value (other than using SORT) "Unlike above, a variable is used instead of a field symbol.
+"Getting the maximum value (other than, for example, using a SORT statement) "Unlike above, a variable is used instead of a field symbol.
 "Result: 3
 DATA(max_val) = REDUCE i( INIT max = 0